radek-drw/Portfolio/NOTES.md

 - The response includes statusCode and body, which can be inspected in the console.
 - This allows to catch errors early without deploying to Lambda.
 - Benefits: saves build time, reduces cloud usage costs, and ensures backend logic works as expected before integration with the frontend.

+## to check ??

+- check backend form validation after successfully was sent from front
+- check if reCAPTCHA is working properly